Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 - Loosen refrigerant lines and cause a costly refrigerant leak.

 - Make your air conditioner sink further.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-If you’re worried your air conditioner is sinking and creating problems, give James Heating & A/C, Inc a call at 336-853-6070.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and causing problems, give James Heating & A/C, Inc a call at 336-853-6070.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.